 Dyslexia.
 Maybe you read that and think ‘can’t read’, or you might think of swimming words, or maybe you’re not even aware of what the term means.
-If the last one is the case, it’s Dyslexia Awareness Month, so it’s time to find out.
+Find out more about neurodiversity and learning without limits.

 What is dyslexia?

 It’s a neurobiological variation that affects 1 in 5 people, and it is less about not being able to recognise words on a page so much as it’s about struggling to manipulate those words.
 It occurs on a continuum; no two people experience dyslexia the same way, even if those people are siblings and inherited their dyslexia from a parent.

 Dyslexia is not a condition or a disease, but rather a case of neurodiversity.
 People with dyslexia tend to use the right side of their brain more than the left.
 The right side of the brain generally takes in and understands spatial activities, whereas the left side is in charge of language, among other things.
 Since a person with dyslexia relies heavily on the right side, it takes longer for the language they are trying to visually perceive to reach the left side of their brain, therefore that person will take longer to read or ‘decode’ that language.